spack/spack/README.md

 When you send your request, make ``develop`` the destination branch on the [Spack repository](https://github.com/LLNL/spack).

+Your contribution will need to pass all the tests run by the `spack test` command, as well as the formatting checks in `share/spack/qa/run-flake8`.
+You should run both of these before submitting your pull request, to ensure that the online checks succeed.

 Spack is using a rough approximation of the [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/) branching model.
 The ``develop`` branch contains the latest